MicrosoftDocs/architecture-center/docs/guide/blockchain/quorum-blockchain-service-content.md

 The following are features of QBS:

 - Uses standard Ethereum technology with privacy enhancements.
-- Supports open-source tools such as Truffle for developing and managing lifecycle of smart contracts.
+- Supports open-source tools such as [Truffle](https://trufflesuite.com/) for developing and managing lifecycle of smart contracts.
 - Supports event listening models for off-chain storage and integration with open-source tools such as Ethlogger from Splunk.
 - Provides extensions for Visual Studio Code (VS Code).
-  - Users can create and debug smart contracts using Solidity in VS Code.
+  - Users can create and debug smart contracts using [Solidity](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) in VS Code.
-  - Users can also deploy assets to Quorum using VS Code.
+  - Users can also deploy assets to Quorum via the [TruffleSuite](https://trufflesuite.com/docs/vscode-ext/quickstart/) using VS Code Extension.
 - Provides management APIs and supports monitoring and logging of blockchain nodes with integration to [Azure Monitor](/azure/azure-monitor/overview).

 **Getting started with QBS:**

 QBS is currently accessible as a Private offering on Azure.
 You can access QBS using one of the following ways:

+- Sign-up directly on the [ConsenSys Quorum Blockchain Service](https://consensys.net/quorum/qbs/#qbs-private-preview) page.
 - Click “Contact Me” on [Microsoft Azure market place](https://azuremarketplace.microsoft.com/marketplace/apps/consensys.qbs-contact-me?tab=Overview).
 - Inquire directly with [QBS Support](https://quorum-support.zendesk.com).